Fiords, bays, lakes, glaciers, mountains, and hundreds of islands provide a rich and unspoiled beauty

 The legacy of World War II remains in spite of ongoing cleanup efforts.
 Debris, toxic chemicals, and historic remnants are scattered throughout the Aleutian Islands.
 The military remained after the war to build a large base, now decommissioned, on Adak Island in response to the Cold War threat posed by the nearby Soviet Union.
 In the 1960s and 70s, three underground nuclear bombs were tested on the refuge island of Amchitka.
 The ecological consequences of these blasts are still being investigated.

 In 1980, President Jimmy Carter created the Alaska Maritime National Wildlife Refuge as we know it today by combining 11 existing refuges plus some additional land.
 The refuge now supports national and international scientific research on marine ecosystems.

 Most of the refuge is remote and access is usually by boat.
-The most visited areas of the Alaska Maritime National Wildlife Refuge are highlighted in the previous section.
-For more detailed information and planning assistance, contact the Alaska Maritime National Wildlife Refuge headquarters (907-235-6546) at the Alaska Islands and Ocean Visitor Center in Homer.
+The most visited areas of the Alaska Maritime National Wildlife Refuge are highlighted in the “Things to Do” section.

 For more information, visit the Alaska Maritime National Wildlife Refuge website.